-Unfortunately, the Nigerian Aviation Authorities only published very brief preliminary reports that indicated a loss of power in both engines.
-Despite indications that a comprehensive final report would be published in 2016, the authorities did not publish a report.
+Unfortunately, during the 4 years following the accident, the Nigerian Aviation Authorities only published very brief preliminary reports that indicated a loss of power in both engines.
+Despite indications that a comprehensive final report would be published in 2016, the authorities did not publish a report that year.

 Notwithstanding the absence of a final accident report, proceedings were filed in Florida, USA, and the High Court of Lagos, Nigeria.
 The actions alleged that Dana Air and the pilot of the aircraft were the primary parties liable for the accident.